codezeb/pyker/README.md

 `-c###` Changes the default cash the player got upon start to ###. (ex.: `python3 pyker.py -c500` for 500$)

 ##### Default settings hacking
-The variables which control the game appearance are round the lines 19 to 28:
+The variables which control the game appearance are found at lines 19 to 28:

 `cash` contains the default cash, may be overwritten with `-c`